 Shaheen Bagh protesters say ready to meet Shah, but onus on govt to call them for talks

+Some protesters also said they would march to the Union Home Minister's residence on Sunday afternoon.
+The protesters, mainly women, have been staging a sit-in demonstration for the past two months against the Citizenship Amendment Act (CAA), National Register of Citizens (NRC) and National Population Register (NPR).

 They said the protest was "leaderless" and it was up to the Home Minister to decide who all he wanted to call for talks.
-An announcement in this regard was also made by a speaker from the dais.
+An announcement in this regard was also made by a speaker from the dais at the protest venue.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)